Victoria Justice: Philanthropy

 Justice has taken part in several charity events, supporting charities such as the United Nations Foundation, which benefits numerous causes such as AIDS, Children, Environment, Health, Human Rights, and Peace.

 On September 30, 2010, Justice announced she would be joining the charity campaign Girl Up.
 When asked about joining, she stated "I'm so excited to become a champion for Girl Up and to help make a difference for girls who aren't given the same opportunities that most of us take for granted.
 I know that there are plenty of girls throughout the country who are just like me—ready and motivated to stand up for the rights and well-being of girls in the developing world.
 I am confident that, together, we will rise to the challenge."

 Justice joined Girl Up on September 30, 2010, for the campaign's official launch in New York City and went on to support the "Unite for Girls" tour, which traveled to cities across the United States.
 She visited Girl Up–supported programs in developing countries to observe first-hand the impact the programs can have on girls and communities.
 In an interview with Seventeen, Justice stated, "I was looking into different charities and hearing these girls in Guatemala and Africa talk about having to walk miles for water and crying because they don't have any money to go to school.
 It just really broke my heart, so I want to spread the word as much as I can and get other people working together.
 Before you know it we can actually make a difference."

 Artistry

 Justice's musical influences include Madonna, Britney Spears, Pink, Sara Bareilles, Coldplay, No Doubt, the Jackson 5, the Beatles, Amy Winehouse, Lily Allen, Hall & Oates, Billy Joel, Carly Simon, Karen Carpenter, Elton John, Alanis Morissette, Carole King, and Diana Ross.

 Personal life

 In 2013, Justice lived with her parents in an Encino Hills home she purchased.
+In 2015, Justice revealed that she had been diagnosed with Hashimoto's thyroiditis, an autoimmune disorder.
+On June 30, 2019, she participated in the New York City Pride Parade during WorldPride, where she celebrated Pride Month and showed support for the LGBTQ community.